 What’s my baby doing at 38 weeks?

-Your baby is a fully functioning little human, though she’s still practising breathing and swallowing.
+Your baby is a fully functioning little human, though they are still practising breathing and swallowing.
 If you’ve got a little boy, then his testicles have descended into the scrotum by now.

 And little girls might have slightly enlarged breasts (this is just the effect of your hormones and will go down after birth).
 Your placenta is also fully grown and weighs a whole one pound and nine ounces!